ccolo01/tem5018/docs/section-6.md

 Why step away from screens and circuits?
 Consider these scenarios:

-- A rural school with limited internet connectivity and outdated computers
+- A school with limited internet connectivity and outdated computers
 - A classroom where device-sharing means some children wait while others work
 - A home environment where parents prefer screen-free learning activities
 - A lesson where you want children to focus purely on thinking, without the distraction of debugging software issues